~ a short story

 “All of the above,” Tristán returned, walking onward, leveraging each step with the recovered stick.
 The troupe behind him slowed, struggling with the heavy-set roots now marking their path.
 He spoke up to the canopy, with only a half-hearted understanding of Thor’s sentiment.

 “Here of all places, yes.
-Why would our world’s dead and going gather here, in this forest, in this country, gathering among us even now?” he asked with a fading voice.
+Why would our world’s dead and going gather here, in this forest, in this country?
+Are they gathering among us even now?” he asked with a fading voice, eyes taking in starlight.

 Thorvald and Severino awaited an answer to his rhetorical question.
 Tristán only shrugged after a moment and picked up the pace.
 Thorvald always thought it a bit contradictory that ‘spirits’ and ghosts would ever *go* to a place at all, that their new ethereal existence would require them to gather anywhere, materially.
-But he kept the doubts to himself.
+Ghosts don’t occupy space; the spirit world is not like the one we know… But he kept the doubts to himself.
 Severino felt the chill of their passage through his bones.
 The further he looked out into the darkness beyond those nearest trunks, the more he could make out the shifting dance of those that the guide had named as travelers from under the earth.

 “You said in the ‘olden days’, when exactly was that?”
 Severino asked not longer after.